 In his keynote at INBOUND last year, Dharmesh Shah (Hubspot’s cofounder) shared a personal story of meeting Elon Musk and their short but powerful conversation about aligning people on a team as you would vectors in an equation.
 Unlike many folks in the startup world, I’m not a die-hard Musk fan.
-I appreciate his creativity and accomplishments, but also find him to be frustratingly quiet regarding political, social, and moral issues on which I wish he’d speak up.
-That aside, I find the analogy from his chat with Dharmesh something I return to over and over.
+I appreciate his creativity and accomplishments, but also find him to be deeply problematic on political, social, and moral issues.
+That aside, the analogy from his chat with Dharmesh is something I return to over and over.

 The basic concept is simple: